garywongkai/tp/docs/DeveloperGuide.md

     1. Test case: `addSched 1 s/CS2103 weekly meeting start/2024-04-16 12:00 end/2024-04-16 15:00`<br>
        Expected: New schedule is added to first contact and appears in the Schedules column for the first contact, containing the title CS2103 weekly meeting, the start date 16 Apr 2024 12:00PM and the end date 16 APR 2024 12:00PM.
-       2. Using the `list` command afterwards, it would display all 6 contacts in the contact list.
+       2. Using the `list` command afterward, it would display all 6 contacts in the contact list.
 The added schedule will be shown with the person it was added to, which may be in a different index from before.

     1. Test case: `addSched 4 s/ start/2024-04-16 12:00 end/2024-04-16 15:00`<br>